openenclave/openenclave/tests/libc/README.md

 libc tests
 ==========

 This directory runs the MUSL libc unit tests.
-It reads **tests.supported** and generates a wrapper (in the build directory) for each of these tests.
+It reads **tests.cmake** and generates a wrapper (in the build directory) for each of the tests in this file.

-The unit tests are partitioned into three files:
+All unit tests are all listed in **tests.cmake** in the following sections:

-* tests.all -- all unit tests.
-* tests.supported -- unit tests that work.
+* Supported -- unit tests that work.
-* tests.broken -- unit tests that are broken.
+* Broken -- unit tests that are broken.
-* tests.unsupported -- unit tests that are unsupported.
+* Unsupported -- unit tests that are unsupported.

-Tests determined to be unsupportable should be moved from tests.broken to tests.unsupportable.
+Tests determined to be unsupportable should be moved to the broken section.